 The hearing drew a wave of attention to Arkansas because Sen. Matt McKee (R-Pearcy) asked a transgender pharmacist about her genitalia.

-The bill had a 30-year statute of limitations when it passed committee, but that the statute of limitations has been amended to 15 years.
+The bill had a 30-year statute of limitations when it passed committee, but the statute of limitations has been amended to 15 years.
 The bill has been referred back to committee for reconsideration.

 Later in the week, the school bathroom bill continued to move through the Senate.
 However, it stalled temporarily on Thursday.